 While most acute bouts of back pain will resolve on their own within a few weeks, the risk of recurrence is very high.
-The greatest risk of injury is the previous injury — if you’ve done it once, it’s very likely to happen again.
+The greatest risk of injury is a previous injury.

 Few individuals need surgery for back pain.
 Have a disc bulge?
 Even if it’s relevant, lumbar disc herniations have been shown to resolve on their own without surgery.

-If you have intense and unrelenting pain down the leg, progressive muscle weakness, bladder or bowel symptoms, or specific structural problems not responding to conservative therapy, surgery may be warranted.
+If you have intense and unrelenting radiating pain down the leg with progressive muscle weakness, bladder or bowel symptoms, or specific structural problems not responding to conservative therapy, surgery may be warranted.